 Atlético Madrid’s league and cup double in the 1995–96 season was their first La Liga title in 19 years.
 Unfortunately, for Los Rojiblancos this success was short lived with the team being relegated to the second tier of Spanish football for two seasons just four years later.
 Their Europa League win in 2010 was a sign of things to come but the catalyst for today’s Atlético Madrid took place in December 2011 when they made former midfielder, Diego Simeone, their new manager.
-Atlético won another Europa League title in 2012 and the Copa del Rey in 2013 before going on to win La Liga in 2014.
+Atlético won another Europa League title in 2012 and the Copa del Rey in 2013 before going on to win La Liga titles in 2014 and 2021.
 They’ve also achieved a top three finish in eight consecutive seasons and twice finished runners-up to city rivals Real Madrid in the Champions League final.

 This recent success of Atlético Madrid domestically and in Europe has seen a growing number of football tourists heading for the Spanish capital.
 And thanks to Atlético Madrid’s fanatical supporters, visitors can experience a fantastic atmosphere at the club’s magnificent Estadio Wanda Metropolitano.

 Early Venues: Atlético Madrid were founded in 1903 as a branch of Athletic Bilbao.
 They played their home games at Campo del Retiro in Ronda de Vallecas which had previously been occupied by Madrid Football Club (later known as Real Madrid).
 A decade later they moved to Campo de O´Donnell which was located on the same street as Real Madrid’s Estadio de O’Donnell.
 The stadium could accommodate 10,000 paying spectators and was Atlético’s home for another ten years.